 BnF vocabulariesBnF specific vocabularies are displayed at this address : http://data.bnf.fr/vocabulary-en. .

 “Author”, “work” and “subject” pages are open on the Web and can be reached by search engines.

 This is why, except from the traditional methods used for indexing the homepage, we have chosen to embed two kinds of data to structure these pages:

 It is a very simple vocabulary to encode in RDFa metadata to be retrieved when the user adds the resource to its Facebook profile.
-The following metadata is embedded in the HTML header, thanks to META markups:

 Data.bnf.fr relies on bibliographic data that is structured and linked together, on order to build pages about authors, works and themes.
 In particular: